 The Group mainly operates in China with most of its significant transactions denominated and settled in RMB and US Dollar ("USD").
 Given the pegged exchange rate between HKD and USD, the Directors do not foresee that the Group is subject to significant foreign exchange risk for transactions conducted in HKD or USD.
 However, exchange rate fluctuations between RMB and HKD or RMB and USD could affect the Group's performance and asset value.
 The Group also has solar glass production facilities and production activities in Malaysia.
-Exchange rate fluctuations between MYR and HKD could also affect the Group's performance and asset value.
+Exchange rate fluctuations between Malaysian Ringgit and HKD could also affect the Group's performance and asset value.

-Because of the depreciation of RMB against HKD in 2019, the Group reported non-cash translation losses - a decline in the reserve of consolidated balance sheet - when converting RMB-denominated assets into HKD.
-For the year ended 31 December 2019, exchanges losses of HK\$330.5 million were recorded as the exchange reserve movement.
-As a result, the debit balance in the consolidated exchange reserve account increased from HK\$827.8 million as of 31 December 2018 to HK\$1,158.3 million as of 31 December 2019.
+Because of the rebound in the exchange rate between RMB and HKD in 2020, the Group reported non-cash translation gains - an increase in the reserve of its consolidated balance sheet - when translating RMB-denominated assets into HKD.
+For the year ended 31 December 2020, exchanges gains of HK\$1,452.7 million were recorded as the exchange reserve movement.
+As a result, the Group's consolidated exchange reserve account recorded a credit balance of HK\$294.4 million as of 31 December 2020 as compared to a debit balance of HK\$1,158.3 million as of 31 December 2019.

 For the Group's solar farm business, the revenue from solar power electricity generation is denominated in RMB whilst its bank borrowings are denominated in HKD.
 As part of the treasury policies, the Group would strike a balance to minimise the risk of currency mismatch between the source of revenue with bank borrowings and the advantage of the lower borrowing rates of HKD as compared to those of the RMB.
-As at 31 December 2019, all the bank borrowings of the Group were denominated in HKD.
+As at 31 December 2020, all the bank borrowings of the Group were denominated in HKD.

 The Group has not experienced any material difficulties and liquidity problems resulting from currency exchange fluctuations.
-During the year ended 31 December 2019, the Group did not use any financial instrument for hedging purpose.
+During the year ended 31 December 2020, the Group did not use any financial instrument for hedging purpose.